Medicaid EXPANSION Put on Hold; Medicaid REFORM Imminent

 Finally!
 Let’s fix the Medicaid system.
 Let’s stop the useless spending and make sure that Medicaid dollars go to the recipients in need, not government fat!!

 About kemanuelMedicare and Medicaid Regulatory Compliance Litigator

-Posted on January 31, 2013, in Beth Wood, DHHS, Division of Medical Assistance, Health Care Providers and Services, Legislation, Medicaid, Medicaid Costs, Medicaid Expansion, Medicaid Funds, North Carolina, Office of State Auditor, Taxes, Taxpayers and tagged Direct memory access, DMA, Medicaid, Medicare, North Carolina, Performance audit, United States Department of Health and Human Services, ValueOptions.
+Posted on January 31, 2013, in Beth Wood, Division of Medical Assistance, Health Care Providers and Services, Legislation, Medicaid, Medicaid Costs, Medicaid Expansion, Medicaid Funds, NC DHHS, North Carolina, Office of State Auditor, Taxes, Taxpayers and tagged Direct memory access, DMA, Medicaid, Medicare, North Carolina, Performance audit, United States Department of Health and Human Services, ValueOptions.
 Bookmark the permalink.
 2 Comments.